 It’s one of those inevitable signs of puberty in boys – the time when their voice starts cracking.
-Although it typically lasts a short time, this stage can be very embarrassing for those boys experiencing it, delivering a blow to their self-esteem.
+Although voice breaking in boys typically lasts a short time, this stage can be very embarrassing for those experiencing it, delivering a blow to their self-esteem.

 Parents may feel at a loss with how to make their child feel more confident with themselves while they face this stepping-stone on the way to manhood.
 Here’s some insight to help you help him.

 A key move toward helping your son reconcile with his changing voice is giving him the information to understand what is going on.
 So, why exactly do boys’ voices crack as they become deeper?